 Read up on holistic care

 If you aren’t familiar with holistic health care or haven’t experimented with it for yourself, it will surely be difficult to employ it on your pet.
-Take the day to read up on how it could change your own life, and you’ll be a much stronger steward for holistic pet care.
+Take the day to read up on how it could change your own life, and you’ll be a much stronger advocate for holistic pet care.

 Make a batch of homemade dog food